Skip to main content

 executionEventId: string; // Unique ID for this execution (dedupe)

-userId: string | null; // Set if the user is identified
+userId: string | null; // Set only when the session is identified

 occurredAt: string; // ISO timestamp